 COBELL V. SALAZAR (No. 09-758) - On December 18, 2009, lead plaintiff Elouise Cobell filed a petition seeking review of a decision by the U.S. Court of Appeals for the D.C.
 Circuit which held that an historical accounting of the individual Indian trust accounts is not "impossible" and dismissed the district court's \$485.6 million award to plaintiffs.
 The D.C.
 Circuit held that the federal government need only conduct "the best accounting possible, in a reasonable time, with the money Congress is willing to appropriate."
 Although the parties entered into a settlement agreement on December 7, 2008, settling all claims raised in the litigation, the petition was filed with a motion asking the Court to hold the petition in abeyance pending enactment by Congress of legislation specified in the agreement and final approval of the settlement by the district court.
-At present, the United States brief in opposition is due on March 29, 2010.
+The United States filed its brief in opposition is on May 28, 2010.